goupaz/techbrains/README.md

   - Which ingredient what time = X coding language, after Y one
   - Which ingredient how much = 2 years in X company

+### UC02 - Tribal Leadership
+There are 5 levels of community mindset:
+- All life sucks
+- My life sucks
+- I am great, others suck
+- We are great as community, others suck
+- Life is great!

+Note: For great TedTalk please check this [link](https://www.youtube.com/watch?v=xTkKSJSqU-I)

 ## Agenda
 Engineers love build stuff, solve problems!